DilanLivera/demos/azure-functions/README.md

 _**Note:**_

 The Azure Storage Emulator is now deprecated.
 Microsoft recommends that you use the [Azurite emulator](https://learn.microsoft.com/azure/storage/common/storage-use-azurite) for local development with Azure Storage.

+## How to test locally

+- Start the function.
+  - You can start the function using the IDE or
+  - Use the `func start` command in a PowerShell window to start the function using the Azure Functions Core Tools.
+- You can call the function using a tool like Postman or Curl.
+You can also use the `OnPaymentReceived` HTTP request in the DemoApp project using Rider.